Rethinking Thorne-\.{Z}ytkow Object Formation: Assembly via Common Envelope in Field Binaries: Merger Pathways

 \subsection{Common Envelope Evolution}

-In field binaries, the onset of an interaction begins when a stellar companion (hereafter referred to as the ``primary'') reaches the end of its life and begins to expand.
-The stellar envelope increases in radius until its companion (hereafter referred to as the ``secondary'') begins to accrete envelope material.
-A common envelope (CE) interaction occurs when this accretion becomes dynamically unstable and the secondary is engulfed by the envelope of the primary.
+In field binaries, the onset of a common envelope (CE) interaction begins when a stellar companion, hereafter referred to as the ``primary,'' nears the end of the main sequence and begins to expand.
+The stellar envelope increases in radius until it has filled its Roche lobe and its companion, hereafter referred to as the ``secondary,'' begins to accrete envelope material.
+A CE interaction occurs when this accretion becomes dynamically unstable and the secondary is engulfed by the envelope of the primary \citep{1976IAUS...73...75P}.

-A CE configuration is a precursor to all merger scenarios, though it can also function as a mechanism for orbital tightening in cases where binarity is preserved due to envelope ejection.
-In order to define the parameter space in which we expect \TZOs to form, we must exclude scenarios in which the envelope is ejected during CE.
+A CE configuration is a frequently invoked precursor to merger scenarios, though it can also function as a mechanism for orbital tightening (i.e., hardening) in cases where the envelope is ejected and a short period binary is formed.
+In order to define the parameter space in which we expect \TZOs\ to form, we must exclude scenarios in which the envelope is ejected during CE.
 Typically, a simple energy formalism, i.e. the $\alpha$-formalism \citep{vandenHeuvel1976,Webbink1984}, is used to discern when ejection is likely.

 The $\alpha$-formalism compares the orbital energy $\Delta E_\mathrm{orb}$ deposited into the envelope by the secondary to the gravitational binding energy $E_\mathrm{bind}$ of the envelope.
 We define $\Delta E_\mathrm{orb}$ as